 I have named the range of cells C9:C12 as “Earning”.
 So I can directly used the same in formulas.

 9. Find Number of Days Between Two Dates:

 If you want to find ageing of bills, a feature you can see on Tally, there is a simple solution on Excel.
 Just subtract the dates from the current date.
 The trick is like this.

 In any cell use the formula =today()-cell address.
 You will definitely get another date.
 Here use shortcut key Ctrl+1 to got to format cells.
 Go to Number tab and select Number.
 See the date change to numbers and you can find the ageing of your bill in Excel.
 A feature I used in Excel often.

 10. Paste Special:

-I frequently used this option in Excel.
+As a daily Excel user, I frequently used this option in Excel.
 If you are not using paste special in Excel, you are missing some awesome features of Excel.
 Use this to transform data entered horizontally to vertically (transpose), copy formula result and paste as mere values, copy column widths etc. You will be surprised to see the possibilities Paste Special offers.
 Obviously, first you need to copy something to use Paste Special.
 Then use the shortcut Alt+E.